voxpupuli/puppet-elasticsearch/README.md

 ## Java Install

-Most sites will manage Java seperately; however, this module can attempt to install Java as well.
+Most sites will manage Java separately; however, this module can attempt to install Java as well.

      class { 'elasticsearch':
        java_install => true